hp3icc/emq-TE1ws/README.md

 # Installation from terminal:

-You can install on your operating system (Ubuntu, raspberry, Debian) using the self-install Bash from your terminal console with super user permissions, importantly your operating system must have sudo and wget installed before using the self-install Bash.
+You can install on your operating system (Ubuntu, raspberry, Debian) using the self-install Bash from your terminal console with super user permissions, importantly your operating system must have sudo and curl installed before using the self-install Bash.

 * Prerequisites: